-- To provide a wide range of industrial and warehouse land uses. - To encourage employment opportunities. - To minimise any adverse effect of industry on other land uses. - To support and protect industrial land for industrial uses.
+- To provide a wide range of industrial and warehouse land uses. - · To encourage employment opportunities. - · To minimise any adverse effect of industry on other land uses.

+To support and protect industrial land for industrial uses.

 The proposed development is consistent with the objectives of the zone as set out under the provisions of the LEP.
-The relatively minor extensions and works proposed under this development consent will assist in the site being more sustainable and efficient in use of materials and will stop wastage simply by improving on-site processes.
+All works are to be internal to the existing buildings on site, and will be enclosed within sound proof enclosures.

-The development aims to ensure that all developments are contained within the site, in a manner which provides significant improvement in terms of aesthetic appeal and views from public spaces, minimising adverse impacts on other land uses.
+The development aims to ensure that all works minimise adverse impacts on other land uses.
 The proposal will also assist in ensuring the economic viability of the site, ensuring the continuation of employment for the local community and having obvious flow on effects in terms of economic benefits to local settlements (including the Oberon town itself as well as surrounding areas)

-5.1.2.2 Definition & Permissibility
+5.1.2.3 Definition & Permissibility

-The proposed development would be best described as a 'Heavy industry':
+The proposed development on the site would be best described as a development that is ancillary to the existing approved development on site, which is considered to be a 'Heavy industry':